LIT-Protocol/docs/docs/SDK/Explanation/authentication/authSig.md

 ### Using `checkAndSignAuthMessage`

-The Lit JS SDK V2 `checkAndSignAuthMessage()` function provides a convenient way to obtain an `AuthSig` from an externally-owned account.
+The Lit SDK `checkAndSignAuthMessage()` function provides a convenient way to obtain an `AuthSig` from an externally-owned account in a browser environment.

 ```js
 import { checkAndSignAuthMessage } from '@lit-protocol/lit-node-client';